How to Use a Call to Action in a Marketing Video

 Both of these are good options, although one may work better depending on your marketing strategy.

 The right call to action in Varpet app video helps them to improve the download rate for 15%

 You can use call to action in marketing or explainer videos for different purposes.
-Here are some of the most used possibilities:
+Here are some popular examples of how to end a video:

 - Visit your website.
 You can direct them to your homepage, landing page, or product page.